openhwgroup/core-v-mcu/docs/doc-src/io_assignment_tables.rst

 I/O Assignment Tables
 =====================

 CORE-V-MCU Integration suggests that the MCU supports nine dedicated-function ports and a set of 48 user-selectable IO ports.
-Note that only 40 of the user-selectable IO ports are available to the user.
-Also, since the number of user-selectable IO ports is less than the total number of I/O signals supported by the CORE-V-MCU's internal peripheral functions, an internal IO-MUX is used to connect a subset of peripheral I/O to top-level CORE-V-MCU IO ports.
+However, the number of user-selectable IO ports is less than the total number of I/O signals supported by the CORE-V-MCU's internal peripheral functions.
-Control of the IO-MUX is via the **IO_CTRL** CSRs starting at offset 0x0400.
+An internal IO-MUX is used to connect a subset of peripheral I/O to top-level CORE-V-MCU IO ports.
 The peripheral functions selectable via the IO-MUX are:

 * **uart0..1**: I/O signals for one of two simple Universal Asynchronous Receiver/Transmitters.
 * **qspim0..1**: I/O signals for one of two Queued Serial Peripheral Interface masters.
 * **i2cm0..1**: I/O signals for one of two Inter-Integrated Circuit bus masters.
 * **i2cs**: I/O signals for the Inter-Integrated Circuit bus slave.
-* **gpio_0..31**: One of 32 general purpose I/O signals.
+* **gpio_0..31**: One of 32 general purpose I/O signals driven by the GPIO module.
-* **pwm_chX.Y**: Outputs of four PWMs supported by the module.
+* **pwm_chX.Y**: Outputs of four PWMs supported by the Advanced Timer module.
 * **fpgaio_0..31**: One of 32 general purpose I/O signals driven by the eFPGA.
 * **cam0**: Camera (cpi) interface.
 * **sdio**: SDIO Card.

+Per-port control of the IO-MUX is via the **IO_CTRL[0..47]** CSRs starting at offset 0x0400.
+**Note**: only 40 of the user-selectable IO ports are available to the user.
+These are IO_[7..43] and IO_[45..47].

 The table below provides the mapping between the above peripheral I/O and the 40 user-selectable IO ports of the CORE-V-MCU.
 Headings have the following meaning: